torvalds/linux/Documentation/watchdog/watchdog-parameters.rst

 ==========================

-This file provides information on the module parameters of many of the Linux watchdog drivers.
+This file provides information on the module parameters of many of the GNU/Linux watchdog drivers.
 Watchdog driver parameter specs should be listed here unless the driver has its own driver-specific information file.